Congress lauds Narasimha Rao as "pride of the party" | Headlines

 Manmohan Singh in his address said the former PM can truly be called the father of economic reforms in India.
 "Economic reforms and liberalization were indeed his ( Raos) biggest contributions.

 His contributions to the country in several different fields cannot be underestimated.
-On the foreign affairs front, he made efforts to improve our relationship with our neighbours including China," Singh said.
+On the foreign affairs front, he made efforts to improve our relationship with our neighbors including China," Singh said.

 ALSO READ